cmgriffing/blog-gatsby/src/blog/2021/interface-driven-validation-and-api-documentation.md.md

 ![Gears meshed together properly](../images/josh-redd-u_RiRTA_TtY-unsplash.jpg)

 That schema is not quite enough to generate an entire openapi.yml file.
 We need route data and some metadata for the API itself.
+This includes path and possible responses mapped to status codes.
 I spent some time digging into how TSOA does things and it turns out they are using some noop Decorators in Typescript.
 They don't actually do anything at runtime, but they do get parsed at build time by passing the source file to the typescript library.

 I won't show the whole script here but you can see the source code over at this Github repo: [https://github.com/cmgriffing/ts-driven-docs-example](https://github.com/cmgriffing/ts-driven-docs-example).
 It goes and parses out the metadata from the route file and it looks something like this: